kitten/kitten.sh/pages/parser-generator-dsl/index.md

 statements](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/label)
 though:

-> "Labeled loops or blocks are very uncommon.
-Usually function calls can be used instead of loop jumps."
+> "Labelled loops or blocks are very uncommon.
+Usually, function calls can be used instead of loop jumps."

 So in conclusion, they're quite useful for generated code that is trying to avoid additional functions in its code output.
-However if you use labels in your own code it's very likely that a reviewer may just either complain or even exclaim in confusion. :shrug:
+However, if you use labels in your code a reviewer may likely just either complain or even exclaim in confusion. :shrug:

 The Babel [code](https://github.com/kitten/reghex/blob/1d76d26/src/babel/generator.js)